A-LevelComputer Science

 Exam Questions

-Explain how encryption protects data.
+Explain how phishing attacks can be prevented.
 [4 marks]

-What is meant by malware?
+What is meant by data integrity in the context of cyber security?
 [2 marks]

 Practice Quiz